eryk260/2sixty/adr/adr-xxxk-global-cluster-deployment-2019-05-22.md

 - SRE has the responsibility for notifications about cluster events
 - SRE provides tooling to help deployments to the clusters and manage failovers automatically.
+- SRE has the responsibility to ensure that global clusters are completely interchangeable resources with no intrinsic dependencies for the developers.

 ## Implementation Details